zdravkov/kendo-docs/web/appearance-styling.md

 *   **k-state-active** - a class set on activated **k-link** elements
 *   **k-state-selected** - selected items receive this class to apply their selected look, like in PanelBar and TabStrip
 *   **k-state-disabled** - this class is set on disabled items
+*   **k-state-error** - this class can be used with form fields that have an invalid value

+In addition, there are some CSS classes, which you can use to apply borders and background colors to containers - `k-info-colored`, `k-success-colored` and `k-error-colored`.
+They are shown in the [http://demos.telerik.com/kendo-ui/styling/panels](Styling / Panels demo).

 ## LESS structure